Atlas-OS/Atlas/docs/building.md

-`tools/build/Test-Apbx.ps1 -Path "<file>.apbx"` checks archive integrity and password, rejects rooted/traversal paths and duplicate file entries, requires exact file-path parity with the source `playbook/` tree, checks the archive root layout and tooling exclusions, and validates `playbook.conf` plus the stamped OEM version.
+`tools/build/Test-Apbx.ps1 -Path "<file>.apbx"` checks archive integrity and password, rejects rooted/traversal paths and duplicate file entries, requires exact file-path parity with the source `playbook/` tree, checks the archive root layout and tooling exclusions, compares the configuration with the source, and validates `playbook.conf`, the AME handoff, and the stamped OEM version.
 Use `-PlaybookPath` when verifying against a non-default source tree.
-CI runs it on every build.
+The builder verifies its temporary archive before publishing it, and CI runs the same verifier independently.
+A failed build leaves an existing destination archive unchanged.

+## CI and releases

+The ordinary build workflow produces short-lived review artifacts and does not publish a release.
+SxS CAB candidates are separate artifacts and must be reviewed before they are committed to the playbook payload.

+A canonical `vX.Y.Z` tag matching `playbook.conf` builds and verifies the APBX and release ZIP, records their hashes and attestations, then creates a draft GitHub release through the `release` environment.
+That environment must define `ATLAS_RELEASE_ENABLED=true`.

 ## Version bumps